 The studies that have compared the water content of dry skin to that of normal or oily skin show that there doesn't appear to be a statistically significant difference.
 And adding more moisture to the skin is not necessarily a good thing.
 If anything, too much moisture, like soaking in a bathtub, is bad for skin because it disrupts the skin's outer barrier (the intracellular matrix) by breaking down the substances that keep skin cells functioning normally and in good shape.
 So how does dry skin happen?

-Fact: Skin doesn't adapt to skin-care products any more than your body adapts to a healthy diet.
+Fact: Skin doesn't adapt to skincare products any more than your body adapts to a healthy diet.

-You may see skin stop improving as much as it initially did, but that stands to reason: If you were using products with irritating or drying ingredients and then switch to brilliantly-formulated products, your initial improvement is going to be much more impressive than what you'll see months later, when skin is maintaining its new-found healthy, younger appearance.
+You may see skin stop improving as much as it initially did.
+However, it stands to reason that if you were using products with irritating or drying ingredients and then switch to well-formulated products, your initial improvement is going to be much more dramatic than what you'll see months down the road, when skin is maintaining its new-found healthy, younger appearance.

 Get exclusive beauty advice delivered twice a month.
 Unsubscribe at any time.